-I'm pretty sure that nobody except cryptography nerds use a tabula recta anymore.
+Pretty sure that nobody except cryptography nerds uses a tabula recta anymore.
 There are sites and scripts online to decrypt ciphertext with known keywords/phrases.
 However, it was generally invincible for about 300 years until Charles Babbage, and later, more usefully, Friedrich Kasiski, discovered that it was susceptible to frequency analysis just like any monoalphabetic ciphertext would be, if only extrapolated to guess and check for key length.

 Say I want to encode, "my spoon is too big." with the keyword, "pickle".
 For the letter, "m", I would look at the tabula recta and find, "m", then look right, to the letter, "p", then up to the top and use that letter, "d", in the ciphertext.
 You can extrapolate the rest from that simple method.
-At the end of the keyword, just repeat:
+Repeat the keyword as needed:

 The typical tabula recta is rather indistinct, visually, so I took a few tries at making it easier to use.
 With subtle delineation, the eye can more confidently, and quickly, trace from the plaintext letter, across or down to the key letter, and up or back to the cipher letter.